Is teaching a requirement for the Neuroscience Ph.D. program?

 Yes.
 All students are expected to teach for two semesters.

-We strongly encourage such students to apply-- you will feel right at home.
-Our program aims to draw undergraduates with strong quantitative backgrounds (e.g., majors in mathematics, physics, engineering and computer science, in addition to well trained biology and psychology majors) into neuroscience.
-We aim to do that in a way that allows them to continue to develop their quantitative skills in the context of a rigorous training in neuroscience.
-Students in the "Quantitative and Computational Neuroscience track" within the Neuroscience Ph.D. must fulfill all the requirements of the Neuroscience Ph.D.
+We strongly encourage such students to apply.
+Our program aims to draw undergraduates with strong quantitative backgrounds (e.g., majors in mathematics, physics, engineering and computer science, in addition to well-trained biology and psychology majors) into neuroscience.
+This allows them to continue to develop their quantitative skills in the context of a rigorous training in neuroscience.
+Students in the Quantitative and Computational Neuroscience track within the Neuroscience Ph.D. must fulfill all the requirements of the Neuroscience Ph.D.
 In addition, their electives should be in quantitative courses, and their Ph.D. research should be in quantitative and/or computational neuroscience.

-The joint graduate degree program in Neuroscience is designed for students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
-Students graduate with a Ph.D. degree in "X and Neuroscience," where X is their home department-- for example, "Pyschology and Neuroscience," or "Molecular Biology and Neuroscience," or "Philosophy and Neuroscience."
+The joint graduate degree program in Neuroscience is designed for currently enrolled Princeton graduate students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
+Students graduate with a Ph.D. degree in X and Neuroscience where X is their home department-- for example, Psychology and Neuroscience, or Molecular Biology and Neuroscience, or Philosophy and Neuroscience.

 The Ph.D. in Neuroscience is designed as an integrative Ph.D., running all the way from molecules to the human mind.
 Following this philosophy, students are required to take a year-long, very intensive, Core Course that goes from synapses and electrophysiology to human fMRI.
 If you are interested in being trained across the breadth of neuroscience, then the Neuroscience Ph.D. is for you.
-In contrast, if you are only interested in parts of this -- for example, you are studying viruses that infect neurons, your primary interest is in neurovirology, and it would be far better for you to learn how viruses infect cells that to learn about the difference between episodic memory and semantic memory, then the Joint Degree Program, with Molecular Biology as your home department, would be for for you.
+In contrast, if you are only interested in parts of this -- for example, you are studying viruses that infect neurons, your primary interest is in neurovirology, and it would be far better for you to learn how viruses infect cells than to learn about the difference between episodic memory and semantic memory, then the Joint Degree Program, with Molecular Biology as your home department, would be for you.